jamesbmarshall/jamesbmarshall.github.io/_posts/2019-01-27-choosing-a-cloud-disti.md

 subtitle: Part One - Competencies, Support, and Skills
 summary: Part One - Competencies, Support, and Skills
 share-img: /img/disti_twitter_card.jpg
-tags: [CSP, cloud distribution, indirect CSP provider, 2-tier CSP, Cloud Solutions Provider]
+tags: [CSP, cloud distribution, indirect CSP provider, 2-tier CSP, Cloud Solutions Provider, Microsoft Azure, Microsoft 365, Dynamics 365]
 comments: true
 ---
 My job is to work with IT distributors.
 Together with my team, we look after the top 10 [Microsoft cloud distributors](https://www.microsoft.com/en-gb/partner/csp-directory/ "Microsoft UK CSP Partner Directory") (also known as indirect CSP providers, or simply ‘indirect providers’) in the UK.
 In the last three years I’ve built up a pretty clear idea of what I would recommend any reseller look for when choosing a new indirect provider – and let me start by saying that price doesn’t come into it.
 At all.